scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 This example will demonstrate how to

  - connect to your local KEPServerEX installation running on Windows.
- - transform sample OPC-UA tag values to ThingsBoard attributes and telemetry.
+ - transform sample OPC-UA tag values to Pacificsoft attributes and telemetry.
- - visualize OPC-UA tag values using ThingsBoard widgets.
+ - visualize OPC-UA tag values using Pacificsoft widgets.

 We assume that KEPServerEX is already installed on your Windows machine.
 We will use Windows 10 and [Free Demo](https://my.kepware.com/download/demo/ex/?utm_content=) server.